Call me back, please

 • Estimate usage fees calculated on prior months.

-Whether it is an unoccupied commercial property or an empty home, there are still costs involved in leaving utilities running.
+Whether an unoccupied commercial property or an empty home, leaving utilities running still has costs.

 Problems can compound when a property is connected to utilities, leading to damp conditions because of a lack of heating.